swissbuechi/swissbuechi.github.io/_posts/2021-11-09-welcome-to-my-techblog.markdown

 date:   2021-11-09 21:23:38 +0000
 categories: announcements
 ---

+Welcome to my techblog.
+I'm a Software Developer and System Engineer from Switzerland and this is my introduction.

 ## About me

 I love information technology and everything involved.
 I was about ten years old when my father first handed